Sonia Backès

 Sonia Backès (née Dos Santos; born 21 May 1976) is a French politician in New Caledonia.
-She is the current leader of the Caledonian Republicans party and the President of the Provincial Assembly of South Province since May 17, 2019.
+She is the current leader of the Caledonian Republicans party and the President of the Provincial Assembly of South Province since 17 May 2019.

-In 2022, she was appointed Secretary of State for Citizenship in the Borne government.
+In July 2022, she was appointed Secretary of State for Citizenship in the Borne government.

+In September 2023, Backès resigned her ministerial position following her defeat in the 2023 Senate election.

 Background

 Born Sonia Dos Santos, she is the daughter of language teachers.
-Her grandparents on her father's side were Protestant émigrés from Portugal, fleeing Catholicism and the authoritairian Estado Novo regime of António de Oliveira Salazar, arriving in Nouméa in 1952.
+Her grandparents on her father's side were Protestant émigrés from Portugal, fleeing Catholicism and the authoritarian Estado Novo regime of António de Oliveira Salazar, arriving in Nouméa in 1952.
 She attended the lycée Lapérouse de Nouméa, graduating in 1992.
 She joined the right-wing RPCR party (Rassemblement pour la Calédonie dans la République) in 1994 at the age of 18.
 She studied at the precursor of the University of New Caledonia (UNC), the Université française du Pacifique à Nouméa, also gaining a Masters in Mathematics from the University of Pau in France in 1997, and becoming a qualified computer engineer in 2001 after study at the Université Joseph-Fourier and the Institut polytechnique in Grenoble.

 Her first job in Nouméa was at the government DTSI (direction des Technologies et Services de l'Information), while also teaching part time at the UNC.
-In the mid 2000s she worked in trades unions, notably for the CFE-CGC before quitting in 2008 to enter politics.
+In the mid-2000s she worked in trades unions, notably for the CFE-CGC before quitting in 2008 to enter politics.

 She is married to Éric Backès, and has two children.

 Political career

 She has been associated with several political parties at territorial and provincial levels, holding portfolios ranging from education and schooling to energy, finance, taxation, the digital economy, and higher education.
-She was with the RPCR Rally for Caledonia in the Republic until 2004, then the Rassemblement-UMP (The Rally–UMP) (2004-2013).
+She was with the RPCR Rally for Caledonia in the Republic until 2004, then the Rassemblement-UMP (The Rally–UMP) (2004–2013).
 By 2012 she was part of a right faction within the UMP calling for a stronger commitment to anti-independence, or 'loyalist' values.
 She was suspended by Pierre Frogier in 2013, who said "your political line embodies all the conservatisms and all the archaisms by taking us back 25 years, far from the daring and innovative project that the Rassemblement carries today”.
 Gaël Yanno and his supporters, including Sonia Backès, created the Caledonian Popular Movement (MPC, Mouvement populaire calédonien) which then won the elections, placing her in a strong position.
-She moved into the Républicains de Nouvelle-Calédonie (LR-NC) from 2015-2017 and the Républicains calédoniens (RC) from 2017.
-She became President of the Provincial Assembly of South Province in 2019.
+She moved into the Républicains de Nouvelle-Calédonie (LR-NC) from 2015 to 2017 and the Républicains calédoniens (RC) from 2017.

-2021
+In 2019 she became President of the Provincial Assembly of South Province, a post that gave her considerable political clout.